Arithmetic logic unit: History

 Mathematician John von Neumann proposed the ALU concept in 1945 in a report on the foundations for a new computer called the EDVAC.

 The cost, size, and power consumption of electronic circuitry was relatively high throughout the infancy of the Information Age.
 Consequently, all early computers had a serial ALU that operated on one data bit at a time although they often presented a wider word size to programmers.
 The first computer to have multiple parallel discrete single-bit ALU circuits was the 1951 Whirlwind I, which employed sixteen such "math units" to enable it to operate on 16-bit words.

 In 1967, Fairchild introduced the first ALU-like device implemented as an integrated circuit, the Fairchild 3800, consisting of an eight-bit arithmetic unit with accumulator.
 It only supported adds and subtracts but no logic functions.

 Full integrated-circuit ALUs soon emerged, including four-bit ALUs such as the Am2901 and 74181.
 These devices were typically "bit slice" capable, meaning they had "carry look ahead" signals that facilitated the use of multiple interconnected ALU chips to create an ALU with a wider word size.
 These devices quickly became popular and were widely used in bit-slice minicomputers.

 Microprocessors began to appear in the early 1970s.
 Even though transistors had become smaller, there was sometimes insufficient die space for a full-word-width ALU and, as a result, some early microprocessors employed a narrow ALU that required multiple cycles per machine language instruction.
-Examples of this includes the popular Zilog Z80, which performed eight-bit additions with a four-bit ALU.
+Examples of this include the popular Zilog Z80, which performed eight-bit additions with a four-bit ALU.
 Over time, transistor geometries shrank further, following Moore's law, and it became feasible to build wider ALUs on microprocessors.

 Modern integrated circuit (IC) transistors are orders of magnitude smaller than those of the early microprocessors, making it possible to fit highly complex ALUs on ICs.
 Today, many modern ALUs have wide word widths, and architectural enhancements such as barrel shifters and binary multipliers that allow them to perform, in a single clock cycle, operations that would have required multiple operations on earlier ALUs.

 ALUs can be realized as mechanical, electro-mechanical or electronic circuits and, in recent years, research into biological ALUs has been carried out (e.g., actin-based).